VLagMaster/AZ-104-MicrosoftAzureAdministrator/readme.md

 # AZ-104: Microsoft Azure Administrator
+# Fork with reverted changes for returning back the Labs 03a, 03b, 03c and 03d
 ## Welcome

 This repository is for instructors teaching Microsoft courses.
 If you are in class, please ask your instructor for assistance.